Inflammation and infectious diseases

 - Developing and testing new, and repurposed, anti-inflammatory compounds to treat ARDS in COVID-19.

-Why is research into inflammation caused by infectious diseases needed?
+Why is inflammation research needed?

 “At the moment there are no effective treatments to address the devastating effect of inflammation caused by COVID-19,” A/Prof Mansell said.
 “There is a desperate worldwide need to identify and develop new therapies as quickly as possible.”